Tearsheet

 AI Analysis | Feedback

-David Sparacio, Executive Vice President & CFO
+David Sparacio, Executive Vice President and Chief Financial Officer

-David Sparacio assumed the role of Chief Financial Officer on March 10, 2025, bringing over three decades of experience in banking and financial management.
-He is responsible for the Bank's financial strategy, regulatory reporting, and accounting operations.
-Prior to joining ServisFirst Bank, Sparacio held leadership positions at other financial institutions, specializing in corporate finance, accounting, regulatory compliance, and financial system integrations, including a strong background in mergers and acquisitions.
-He holds a Bachelor of Science in Accounting from the University of New Orleans, an MBA from Loyola University New Orleans, and a Master of Strategic Studies from the U.S. Army War College.
-Additionally, he has served in the U.S. Army Reserve since 1991 and currently holds the rank of Colonel.
+David Sparacio was appointed as Executive Vice President and Chief Financial Officer of ServisFirst Bancshares, Inc. and ServisFirst Bank, effective March 10, 2025.
+With over 30 years of experience in banking and financial management, he is responsible for the bank's financial strategy, regulatory reporting, and accounting operations.
+Before joining ServisFirst Bank, Mr. Sparacio held leadership positions at various financial institutions, where he specialized in corporate finance, accounting, regulatory compliance, and financial system integrations.
+He previously served as Executive Vice President and Corporate Controller of Ameris Bank from October 2021.
+Additionally, Mr. Sparacio has served in the U.S. Army Reserve since 1991 and holds the rank of Colonel.

-Rodney E. Rushing, Executive Vice President & COO
+Rodney Rushing, Executive Vice President and Chief Operating Officer

 AI Analysis | Feedback